 In July of 1907, a two week revival was held at Blythe Street and Young Avenue in Memphis, TN.
 This revival lead to the organization of Blythe Street Baptist Church on June 27, 1909.
-On May 8, 1912 Blythe Street Baptist was renamed Temple Baptist Church after the purchase of property on Cooper Street.
-Temple Baptist continued to grow and on January 2, 1921 the new building on Cooper Street was completed.
+On May 8, 1912 Blythe Street Baptist was renamed Temple Baptist Church after the purchase of property on Cooper Street in Memphis, TN.
+Temple Baptist Church continued to grow, and on January 2, 1921 the new building on Cooper Street was completed.

 By July of 1952, the Temple Brotherhood had been organized, Temple’s library was founded and registered with the Library division of the Tennessee Baptist Convention, and Church membership had grown to over 3,300.
 The congregation also enjoyed a new Wicks Organ.
 Temple would enjoy celebrating their Golden Anniversary on June 28, 1959.

 Shortly after Temple’s 75th Anniversary, the membership voted to relocate from the Cooper Street location.
 In June of 1989, they broke ground at a new location on Shelby Drive which would serve as Temple’s home until 2004 when the church would relocate to Olive Branch, MS.

 Currently, Temple Baptist Church enjoys worship at their new location – 8432 Germantown Road, Olive Branch, MS. We invite you to join us in our beautiful new Sanctuary as we continue to serve and lift up our Savoir through the work & worship of Temple Baptist Church.

 Sam Stallings, Pastor